 As you approach the aft of the battleship, look for cairns marking a trail on the left that leads to the base.
 Once you reach the solid rock, you’ll immediately be faced with your first challenge, and this is where those who are unsure of their comfort level on this hike will be able to put it to the test.
 It honestly doesn’t really get worse than this, but you will definitely be faced with a lot more heights as you progress, so keep that in mind.

-Here we are going down the first obstacle on our way back, but you’ll be going up.
-When you see that giant boulder, you’ll know it’s time to start scrambling onto the ship.
+When you see a giant boulder, you’ll know it’s time to start scrambling onto the ship.

 Once on top, it’s still a mile to the bow of the ship, and you’ll be scrambling up rocky faces, sliding down chutes, walking along skinny ridges, squeezing through narrow passageways, and probably getting stuck and having to backtrack a little.
 The truth is, there’s no right answer, and we choose different routes every time.
 As long as you’re headed toward the front of the ship, you’re good.